JustinHeng/Siivagunner-Game/README.md

 # Silvagunner Music Quiz
  Silvagunner music guessing game website

--users can make an account and play a music quiz that consists of 3 randomly chosen songs from a database of currently 50 songs
+-Users can make an account and play a music quiz that consists of 3 randomly chosen songs from a database of currently ~70 songs

--the user must guess the game and song parody and can get either 2 points, 1 point, or no points for guessing correctly or incorrectly
+-The user must guess the game and song parody and can get either 2 points, 1 point, or no points for guessing correctly or incorrectly

+-Users can make private rooms to play with friends

--currently only supports single player
+-Supports both single player and multiplayer

--songs cans be added in the Siivagunner.csv file (must include youtube link, song name, and parody name)
+-Songs cans be added in the Siivagunner.csv file (must include youtube link, song name, and parody name)